mattfussell/flask-jamstack-blog/ReadMe.md

 # Flask Jamstack Blog

 The goal of this project is to create a JamStack site that is based on Python.
-I want to spend less time dealing with HTML and CSS and instead use Markdown to create the site content while automating the rest with Python.
+I want to spend less time baking everything from scratch and instead get better with existing content and layout tools while automating the rest with Python.
 I need stronger Python chops to advance my career and I want a space to express my thoughts that I created.

 ### To install the requirements: